chase-cromwell/home/index.md

 <img class="profile-picture" src="sherlock.jpg">

 Hi!
-I am a recent graduate of the University of Colorado Boulder with a B.A. in Political Science with minors in Leadership Studies and Speech, Language, Hearing Sciences.
+I am a recent graduate of the University of Colorado Boulder with a B.A. in Political Science with minors in Leadership Studies and Speech, Language, Hearing Sciences. **I am actively looking for a full time role in Washington DC or elsewhere, [lets connect!]()**

-This is a jekyll based resume template.
-You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)

 ## Recent Work